vstoykovbg/nginx.conf-examples/wp-super-cache-nginx.conf.md

     }
 ```

-In some guides you will find such example:
+In some guides you may find such example:
 ```
     # not very good example, however it works
     set $cachefile "/wp-content/cache/supercache/$http_host/$cache_uri/index.html";